nullnet-labs/.github/profile/README.md

 ## Overview

-"Nullnet" is the initial working name for a fullstack public-facing multi-repo Web application by Nicolas Hernandez.
+"Nullnet" is the initial working name for The Null Network, a fullstack public-facing multi-repo Web application by Nicolas Hernandez.

 This organization exists as a central hub for repos, documentation, and project tracking for the application.